-Open to all ages, participants are invited to don their purple attire and stroll North Little Rock to help raise funds and awareness for the Alzheimer’s Association's efforts to provide care and support to the nearly 60,000 Arkansans living with Alzheimer's.
+Open to all ages, participants are invited to don their purple attire and stroll two miles through North Little Rock to help raise funds and awareness for the Alzheimer’s Association's efforts to provide care and support to more than 58,000 Arkansans living with Alzheimer's and 154,000 caregivers.

 The Promise Garden opening ceremony begins at 10 a.m. with participants carrying flowers signifying how they have been affected by Alzheimer's and their promise to remember and fight for those living with the disease.

 There is no registration fee for the walk, but all participants are encouraged to fundraise for and donate to the Alzheimer's Association in the process.